jarlekramer/Hydrodynamic-test-program-for-wind-power/README.md

 ## Ship geometry
 We also provide the geometry for the ship as CAD files, mesh files and Blender files.

-The CAD geometry was created with Onshape, and the complete model can also be found at the following link: **COMMING**.

 Blender was used to apply patch information to the geometry and handle the geometry variations during the simulation setup.